rogargon/redefer/README.md

 Project Description
 ===================

-The ReDeFer project is a compendium of RDF-aware utilities organised in a set of packages:
+The ReDeFer project is a compendium of RDF-aware utilities:

-* RDF2HTML: render a piece of RDF/XML as HTML.
+* **RDF2HTML+RDFa**: render RDF/XML as HTML, optionally embedding RDFa.
-* RDF2HTML+RDFa: render a piece of RDF/XML as HTML+RDFa.
+ * This project is now available and maintained separately at [redefer-rdf2html](https://github.com/rhizomik/redefer-rdf2html)
-* XSD2OWL: transform an XML Schema into an OWL Ontology.
+* **RDF2SVG**: render a piece of RDF/XML as a SVG showing the corresponding graph.
-* CS2OWL: transform a MPEG-7 Classification Scheme into an OWL Ontology.
+ * This project is now available and maintained separately at [redefer-rdf2svg](https://github.com/rhizomik/redefer-rdf2svg)
-* XML2RDF: transform a piece of XML into RDF.
+* **XSD2OWL**: transform an XML Schema into an OWL Ontology.
-* RDF2SVG: render a piece of RDF/XML as a SVG showing the corresponding graph.
+* **CS2OWL**: transform a MPEG-7 Classification Scheme into an OWL Ontology.
-This project is available from [redefer-rdf2svg](https://github.com/rhizomik/redefer-rdf2svg)
+* **XML2RDF**: transform a piece of XML into RDF.

 Versions History